My Dog Always Know What’s going on

 I have a God given gift of always being mellow, so anger is not one of my usual sins.
 Being angry is not part of my usual problems but yesterday I got really mad and angry at my dog.
 So mad it triggered a cascade of reflections on anger and other things; in other words I got right down depressed about it.
 So let me share this with you because I know you are also a sinner.

 I could finally see that my anger was a toxic brew and contaminated everything I touched.
-My mind was the worst victim.
+My self was the worst victim.
 The anger made me switch from a quiet and stable mind to one that is highly volatile and unstable.
 My judgment cluttered by absurd destructive thoughts.
 I remember the TV show.
 I reflected on the sinfulness of anger.
-Yes, anger is a sin because it is so destructive to us, the others and even our entire planet.
+Yes, anger is a sin because it is so destructive to us, the others and to our entire planet.
 Anger is a thing of the ego.
 Christ was a good teacher like all great teachers are good teachers.

 Anger has a life of its own and begin to take over your head the minute you walk into the anger space.
 Usually it’s always about us and our ego needs and never about the object of our anger.
 When I look at my dog and I’m not angry he is just a little creature with limited comprehension about our world but when I see through the lens of madness he becomes an evil monster with mean intentions plotting to irritate me.
 At the end of the day I thanked Chico for being my teacher on anger issues.
 We’re OK now.
 Is anger an issue for you?